hash3liZer/WiFiBroot/README.md

     -c, --channel       Channel interface should be listening on.
 Default: ALL

+Handshake Mode (4 EAPOLS):
+    This mode requires to first capture the handshake and then accordingly crack the hash.

+    -m, --mode          Must be 1 in this case

+Cracking Mode (PMKID):
+    This Mode does not require handshake to be captured.
+    Fast and more reliable.
+Works with WPA2 networks.

+    -m, --mode          Must be 2 in this case
 ```
 Under normal mode, it will print out a few important details and will print password if found.
 For research facilities, verbose mode will show you live packets as soon as they get captured and will print hexdump of computed hashes.
 The hashes will include, PMK (Pairwise Master Key), PTK (Pairwise Transient Key) and MIC (Message Integrity Code).
 An example given below: